morganwallace19/markdown-finish/HugoTutorial.md

 Enter this commmand to begin site deployment:
 > netlify deploy

-Next select the options below:
+Next select the options below that are asked in each line:
 ?
 What would you like to do? + Create & configure a new site ?
 Team: (Name of team on Netlify dashboard)
 ?
 Site name: (enter what you would like your site to be named)